configcat/docs/website/docs/advanced/targeting.md

 > As percentage-based targeting is sticky, the same user base is evaluated to **ON** like in the 2. step.

-5. If everything seems alright, we can safely increase both Feature Flags to **100% ON / 0% OFF**.
+5. If everything seems alright, we can safely increase both feature flags to **100% ON / 0% OFF**.

 |      | isTwitterSharingEnabled <br/> 100% ON / 0% OFF | isFacebookSharingEnabled <br/> 100% ON / 0% OFF |
 | ---- | ---------------------------------------------- | ----------------------------------------------- |